rust-lang/rust-forge/src/release/triage-procedure.md

 - [S-waiting-on-author] - Author needs to make changes to address reviewer comments, or merge conflicts/test failures are present.
-This also covers more obscure cases, like a PR being blocked on another, or waiting for a [crater] run -- it is the author's responsibility to push the PR forward.
+This also covers more obscure cases, like a PR being blocked on another (usually with the S-blocked label in addition), or waiting for a [crater] run -- it is the author's responsibility to push the PR forward.

+  Also used for work-in-progress PRs, sometimes the PR will also be marked as draft in GitHub.
 - [S-waiting-on-review] - Review is incomplete
 - [S-waiting-on-team] - A `T-` label is marked, and team has been CC'd for feedback.